rodralez/NaveGo/doc/navego-contribution-workflow.md

     c.
 Get the last version from origin: `git pull origin develop`.

     d.
 Create a new branch from develop and change to that new branch: `git checkout -b <branch-name> develop`.
-You can change to any branch just doing `git checkout <branch-name>`.

     e.
 Then you work on the new branch adding a new feature or fixing a bug.